All Episodes

 I see.

-By the way, the appeal.
+By the way, the application.

-Because, you know, somebody actually said to me the other day, oh, let's do it in June.
+And that will be in any event sometime prior to June because, you know, somebody actually said to me the other day, oh, let's do it in June.

 I said, I can't do that.

-They said, No, no, it would be perfect.
+They said, no, no, it would be perfect.

-I said, No, I can't do that.
+I said, no, I can't do that.

 Because I have been saying for six months sometime prior to June.

-They said, Oh no, it doesn't matter.
+They said, oh, no, it doesn't matter.

-If you say June, I said, No, you don't understand.
+If you say June, I said, no, you don't understand.

 When I say prior to June, that doesn't mean June.